katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 > What is the message you are trying to communicate with the narrative visualization?

+The message I am trying to communicate with the narrative visualization is that BART ridership has dropped off due to the pandemic.
+The user can explore this trend by county and station.

 ## Narrative Structure

 > Which structure was your narrative visualization designed to follow (martini glass, interactive slide show or drop-down story)?
 How does your narrative visualization follow that structure?
 (All of these structures can include the opportunity to "drill-down" and explore.
 The difference is where that opportunity happens in the structure.)